davidlaprade/shiny-nemesis/paper.md

 there are no such coincidences.
 Moral psychology is ultimately the only evidence anyone has for morality; this shows us our only evidence is no good.
-We’d think as we do even if the claims were false; hence, our process is unreliable.
 I will address each of these arguments in turn.

 §5.0 The Argument from Probability